microsoft/devhome/CONTRIBUTING.md

 However, some issues/features will require careful thought & formal design before implementation.
 For these scenarios, we'll request that a spec is written and the associated issue will be labeled `Issue-Feature`.

-Specs help collaborators discuss different approaches to solving a problem, describe how the feature will behave, how the feature will impact the user, what happens if something goes wrong, etc. Driving towards agreement in a spec, before any code is written, often results in simpler code, and less wasted effort in the long run.
+Specs help collaborators discuss different approaches to solve a problem, describe how the feature will behave, how the feature will impact the user, what happens if something goes wrong, etc. Driving towards agreement in a spec, before any code is written, often results in simpler code, and less wasted effort in the long run.

 Specs will be managed in a very similar manner as code contributions so please follow the "[Fork, branch and create your PR](CONTRIBUTING.md#fork-clone-branch-and-create-your-pr)" section below.